lukelbd/ncparallel/README.md

 # Overview
-This repository introduces simple shell scripts, `mppnccombine` and `mppncdivide`, for dividing and combining existing NetCDF files along an **arbitrary dimension** latitude dimension so that the resulting, much smaller files can be processed in parallel and recombined.
+This repository introduces simple shell scripts, `mppnccombine` and `mppncdivide`, for dividing and combining existing NetCDF files along an **arbitrary dimension** so that the resulting, much smaller files can be processed **in parallel** and recombined.
+This is great where your computation bottleneck is RAM due to massive file sizes.

 This project uses the highly underrated GFDL Flexible Modelling System `mppnccombine.c` tool for combining datasets along non-record dimensions.